Last Updated on March 3, 2021 by Shaun Snapp

 “Background of the practice test: Many companies suffer from a too slow material requirements planning run because the technical possibilities of classical databases do not give a faster data processing.”

 No, that is incorrect.
-The only reason for the slow MRP that we have observed is when the system is not configured correctly.
+The only reason for the slow MRP observed is when the system is not configured correctly.

 Second, as HANA is an analytics database, it should not be expected to improve MRP performance.
-Real life observations indicate that none of the statements SAP has made about being able to perform OLTP and OLAP out of the same database are true.
+Real life observations indicate that none of the statements SAP has made about performing OLTP and OLAP out of the same database are true.

 “Frequently, material requirements planning is subject to constraints, especially when new concepts, such as restriction-based and optimizing methods, are to compensate for the deficits of the MRP.
 The data volume increases and the run times of the programs are even longer.”